dtinth/it.js/README.md

 ----
 `.get` returns the value of a property.
 Here's where things get interesting...

-Let's create a function that returns the length of a string (or an array, or whatever object that has `.length` property).
+Let's create a function that returns the length of a string (or an array, or whatever that has `.length` property).

 ```javascript
 // equivalent to function(x) { return x.length }